-Dr. Tozer uses the most advanced, minimally invasive surgical techniques available.
-He was one of the first ophthalmologists in the Phoenix area to use "needle-free" topical anesthesia.
+Dr. Randall Tozer was one of the first ophthalmologists in the Phoenix area to use "needle-free" topical anesthesia.
 This eliminates the need for a shot of novocaine- type medication into the eye.
 The procedure is done as an outpatient and takes approximately ten minutes.
 No stitches or patches are usually necessary.
 Patients can resume normal daily activities the next day.

-Dr. Tozer performs all cataract surgery himself and will discuss with you in detail the risks and benefits associated with the procedure.
-He will present the options available for intraocular lenses, some of which may allow one to become glasses independent.
-Dr. Tozer personally has performed over 14,000 cataract surgeries.
+Your surgeon will discuss risks and benefits as well as present the options available for intraocular lenses, some of which may allow one to become glasses independent.